-The Goals and Settings page is where you enter information about the goals of the test.
+The Goals and Settings page in Adobe Target is where you enter information about the goals of your Multivariate (MVT) tests.

 The available settings depend on whether you use Target or Analytics as the data source.

 Type an optional objective.
 The objective can be any information that helps you and your team members identify the campaign.

 Depending on your settings, the UI and options for Priority vary.
 You can use the legacy settings of Low, Medium, or High, or you can enable fine-grained priorities from 0 to 999.

 The priority is used if multiple activities are assigned to the same location with the same audience.
 If two or more activities are assigned to the location, the activity with the highest priority displays.

 If this option is not enabled in SAdministration > Reporting (the default), specify a priority: Low, Medium, or High.